 Occasionally children don't feel so well at camp, and when this happens the medic steps in.
 The medic will first talk with your child to see what is wrong, and then take their temperature.
-If the temperature is above 100 degrees, they are immediately taken to the infirmary to get some rest, and you are called to talk about what might be wrong.
-Students have 4 hours in the infirmary to allow their temperature to drop below 100 degrees; if it is still over 100 degrees after this period you will be called to come pick them up so they can get some rest at home.
+If the temperature is above 100 degrees, they are immediately taken to the infirmary to get some rest, and you are called to talk about what might be wrong and ask you to come pick up your child.
 If you send your child to camp, you must be ready and willing to come pick them up, day or night, if they become sick and need you.